badal-io/airflow2-local-ci-cd/README.md

 ## 4. First-time initialization and run

-  - 4.1 Open a terminal and run the following commands:
+  - 4.1 Open a terminal and run the following commands (use `sudo` before the command for GCP Cloud Shell and Windows WSL VMs):

-          `./helpers/scripts/init_airflow.sh && docker-compose up`
+              ./helpers/scripts/init_airflow.sh && docker-compose up

-      (use `sudo` before the command for Cloud Shell and Windows WSL)

       Note: &nbsp; for <strong>GCP Cloud Shell</strong> you must <strong> re-run </strong> this command every time when a shell session is expired or ended

   - 4.2 Authentificate for GCP services, run the following script and perform the gcp authentification:

-      `./helpers/scripts/gcp-auth.sh`
+            ./helpers/scripts/gcp-auth.sh

       Note: &nbsp; NOT required for the GCP Cloud Shell option, skip this step